How to Look At The Sun Safely

 Where will you be on August 21, 2017?
 Get our FREE planning guide to the total solar eclipse that will cross America coast to coast.
 Enter your email to download the guide, and start planning where and how to watch.

-The simplest safe method of looking at the sun is to watch the Sun's image projected onto a piece of paper.
+The simplest safe method of how to look at the sun is to watch the Sun's image projected onto a piece of paper.
 Poke a small hole in an index card with a pencil point, face it toward the Sun, and hold a second card three or four feet behind it in its shadow.
 The hole will project a small image of the Sun's disk onto the lower card.
 This technique is especially useful during solar eclipses: the projected image will show all the phases of the eclipse, just as the real Sun does.
 Experiment with different size holes.
 A large hole makes the image bright but fuzzy; a small hole makes it dim but sharp.For a better view, you can reduce the amount of daylight shining on the viewing card by enclosing it in a long box (as shown at right).
 This lets you use a small pinhole giving a sharp image.

 A Better Pinhole Projection Method